The Ultimate Guide to Health and Wellness Stipends

 What they are not:

-Invest in employee wellbeing with a wellness stipend
+Invest in employee well-being with a wellness stipend.

-Benefits of wellness stipends
+Overall benefits of health and wellness stipends

 If you don’t currently offer a health stipend to your employees, you might be wondering, “Why do employers offer wellness programs to their employees?”